wp-plugins/book-previewer/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Adds image width and height parameters for Google Previewer button to improve Page Speed scores.

 = 1.0.4 =
 Fixes a WP_DEBUG notice that could be displayed on WordPress content types that are not pages or posts.